Alexa and Amazon Devices COVID‑19 resources

 Alexa can now answer tens of thousands of questions related to COVID-19 in countries around the world, and we are working to provide accurate and timely information from official government and news sources globally.

-- For the latest news, customers can use Fire TV devices to access coverage of COVID-19 from apps that do not require a subscription, such as CBS News, Fox News, NBC News, and the News app.
+- For the latest news, customers in the U.S. can use Fire TV devices to access coverage of COVID-19 from apps that do not require a subscription, such as CBS News, Fox News, NBC News, and the News app.
 Just say "Alexa, play the news."

 - On Echo Show devices, U.S., customers can ask, "Alexa, play news from CBS," to get the latest from the CBS News Live feed.